 LCV will not retaliate against persons bringing forward allegations of harassment or discrimination.
-The following person has been designated to handle inquiries and coordinate the College's compliance efforts regarding the Non-Discrimination Policy: Director of Student Experience, 2665 Renfrew Street, Vancouver, BC V5M 0A7; (604)683-2006.
+The following person has been designated to handle inquiries and coordinate the College's compliance efforts regarding the Non-Discrimination Policy: Campus Director, 2665 Renfrew Street, Vancouver, BC V5M 0A7; (604)683-2006.